Geming400/wraith-vault-custom-reward/README.md

 # Installation

 You'll need to download a tool known as [mitmproxy](https://mitmproxy.org/).
+Alternativaly, you can download it by running `pip install mitmproxy` if you have [python](https://www.python.org/) installed.
 This dosen't require any other dependencies !

 # How to use